Covid 19 coronavirus: Wimbledon cancelled for first time since Second World War

-Wimbledon has been cancelled for the first time since the Second World War.
+Wimbledon has been cancelled for the first time since the Second World War, as the number of Covid-19 deaths in the United Kingdom soars.

+With 563 more deaths - and 4324 new cases - Britain has recorded its highest toll in a 24-hour period.
+The dramatic spike sees the number of total deaths reach 2352 with almost 30,000 known to be infected, as debate rages on the country's testing programme.

 After an emergency meeting on Thursday (NZT) between the All England Lawn Tennis Club (AELTC) and relevant stakeholders, the inevitable decision was made to cancel the grass court Grand Slam which was scheduled to start on June 29.